 There are many reasons why people want to refactor their programs.
-They can for instance do it to remove duplication, break up long methods or to introduce design patterns into their software systems.
-The shared trait for all these are that peoples' intentions are to make their programs better, in some sense.
+They can for instance do it to remove duplication, break up long methods or to introduce design patterns [Gam+95] into their software systems.
+The shared trait for all these are that peoples intentions are to make their programs better, in some sense.
 But what aspects of their programs are becoming improved?

-As just mentioned, people often refactor to get rid of duplication.
-They are moving identical or similar code into methods, and are pushing methods up or down in their class hierarchies.
-They are making template methods for overlapping algorithms/functionality, and so on.
+As already mentioned, people often refactor to get rid of duplication.
+Moving identical or similar code into methods, and maybe pushing methods up or down in their class hierarchies.
+Making template methods for overlapping algorithms/functionality and so on.
 It is all about gathering what belongs together and putting it all in one place.
 The resulting code is then easier to maintain.
-When removing the implicit coupling1 between code snippets, the location of a bug is limited to only one place, and new functionality need only to be added to this one place, instead of a number of places people might not even remember.
+When removing the implicit coupling between code snippets, the location of a bug is limited to only one place, and new functionality need only to be added to this one place, instead of a number of places people might not even remember.

 A problem you often encounter when programming, is that a program contains a lot of long and hard-to-grasp methods.
 It can then help to break the methods into smaller ones, using the Extract Method refactoring [Fow99].
 Then you may discover something about a program that you were not aware of before; revealing bugs you did not know about or could not find due to the complex structure of your program.
-Making the methods smaller and giving good names to the new ones clarifies the algorithms and enhances the understandability of the program (see section 1.4 on the next page).
+Making the methods smaller and giving good names to the new ones clarifies the algorithms and enhances the understandability of the program (see section 1.4 on page 4).
 This makes refactoring an excellent method for exploring unknown program code, or code that you had forgotten that you wrote.

-Most primitive refactorings are simple, and usually involves moving code around [Ker05].
-The motivation behind them may first be revealed when they are combined into larger - higher level - refactorings, called composite refactorings (see section 1.9 on page 10).
+Most primitive refactorings are simple.
+Their true power is first revealed when they are combined into larger - higher level - refactorings, called composite refactorings (see section 1.9 on page 10).
 Often the goal of such a series of refactorings is a design pattern.
-Thus the design can evolve throughout the lifetime of a program, as opposed to designing up-front.
+Thus the design can be evolved throughout the lifetime of a program, as opposed to designing up-front.
 It is all about being structured and taking small steps to improve a program's design.